 You can also make a homemade honey face wash for clean skin using tea tree oil.
 You just need 1/3 cup of tea tree castile soap, another 1/3 cup of honey, 3 tablespoons of distilled water, 2 tablespoons of skin-nourishing oil (like that of jojoba or almond), and some water.
 Add the water in a soap dispenser and then the other ingredients.
 Shake well until the honey mixes well.
 Your face wash is ready to use – just shake the soap dispenser before every use.
 This face wash has great benefits – it enriches your skin and makes it smoother.

-According to some research, tea tree oil can also help reduce under-eye dark circles.
+Tea tree oil may reduce under-eye dark circles.
 It can also treat under eye bags.
 But since the skin around the eyes is delicate and subtle, we aren’t sure how far this is true.
 Talk to your doctor before using the oil for this purpose.

 19. Cures Ringworm